dereknguyen269/AI-Powered-Coding-Tools/README.md

 | **Developer Satisfaction** | 4.8/5 | 4.6/5 | 4.7/5 | 4.5/5 |
 | **Learning Curve** | Moderate | Steep | Easy | Very Steep |

-*Note: Benchmarks based on 2026 Q1 industry surveys and independent testing.*
+*Note: Benchmarks based on 2026 Q1 industry surveys and independent testing.
+Specific figures are approximate and may vary by use case.*

 ---